epogrebnyak/luhmann/README.md

 - sticking to one specific tool for all my workflow

-[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) seems a good philosophy.
+[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) seems a good note-taking philosophy.
 Coupled with some static generator, hope it can work well.

 ### Non-goals and itches